 In 1996, APD Health Systems opened a 72-bed assisted living facility (Harvest Hill) on its campus followed by the addition of a 66-unit independent living facility (The Woodlands) in June 2010.
 Both represent APD’s commitment to serving seniors in our community.

-APD sees more than 100,000 patients and assists with approximately 300 births each year.
+APD sees more than 95,000 patient encounters per year.
 Our 500 staff members provide services in Dermatology, Family Medicine, General Surgery, Geriatrics, Orthopaedics, Pediatrics, Pain, Plastic Surgery, Podiatry, Neurosurgery, Occupational Health, Radiology, Rehabilitation, Physical Therapy, Sleep Health, Urology, and Women’s Care.

 In 2014, under the leadership of President and CEO Susan E. Mooney, APD completed a strategic planning process which will guide the organization for the ensuing 3-5 years.
 Core elements of the plan include four new initiatives which will further strengthen the lasting relationships we build with our patients.